kappnav/README/README.md

 > **Avoid trouble**: Ensure that your target Kubernetes cluster is running and accessible to the Kubernetes command-line tool (kubectl).
 Run the `kubectl get nodes` command to return a response that indicates that Kubernetes is running.

-Install choices:
+You can install Kuberenetes Application Navigator by using one of the following methods:

 1. [OKD or minishift into kappnav namespace](https://github.com/kappnav/README#install-on-okd-or-minishift-into-kappnav-namespace)
 1. [OCP v4.2](https://github.com/kappnav/README#install-on-ocp-42)
 1. [minikube](https://github.com/kappnav/README#install-on-minikube)
 1. [OKD or minishift into user-defined namespace](https://github.com/kappnav/README#install-on-okd-or-minishift-into-user-defined-namespace)

-## Install on OKD or minishift into kappnav namespace
+## Install Kubernetes Application Navigator on OKD or minishift into a Kubernetes Application Navigator namespace

 1. Clone the operator repository with the following command: `git clone https://github.com/kappnav/operator.git`